Home

 (1874-1948)

-In May 1903, John married Mary May Miller (1885-1979), the daughter of Samuel P. and Sarah M. (Miller) Miller.
+In May 1903, at the age of 29, John married 18-year-old Mary May Miller (1885-1979), the daughter of Samuel P. and Sarah M. (Miller) Miller.
 In reporting on the event, the Connellsville Weekly Courier said: “Their many friends extend congratulations for a long and happy wedded life over life’s stormy seas.”

-The Miners resided at Normalville for the rest of their married lives.
-They had four children – Russell W. "Billy" Miner, Eleanor Miner, Helen Luckey and Mildred Roberts.
+The couple produced four children – Russell W. "Billy" Miner, Eleanor Miner, Helen Luckey and Mildred Zenella "Midge" Roberts.

 In February 1902, John was elected clerk of Springfield Township, and his second cousin William Henry Miner was elected justice of the peace of the same municipality.
 The same year, John purchased a 25-acre farm from his great-uncle, James M. Gallentine.